US Army warns about fake text messages about military draft

-(CNN) -- The US Army is warning Americans about a wave of "fraudulent text messages" falsely telling Americans they have been drafted into military service.
+The US Army is warning Americans about a wave of 'fraudulent text messages' falsely telling Americans they have been drafted into military service.

 The messages appear to have been sent to individuals nationwide amid mounting military tensions between Washington and Tehran.
 The Pentagon said last week following the US airstrike that killed Iranian General Qasem Soleimani that it is deploying thousands of additional troops to the Middle East, catching military families off guard.